python/cpython/Doc/library/sqlite3.rst

 types via converters.

-How to Adapt Custom Python Types to SQLite Values
+How to adapt custom Python types to SQLite values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SQLite supports only a limited set of data types natively.